Last Updated: March 26, 2025

 Fill out the Notice of Intention to Defend included in the summons

 It is your right to contact an attorney.
-If the case is complicated or involves large amounts of money, you may want to be represented in court.
-Be aware that that the losing side may be required to pay the legal fees of both sides.
+If the case is complicated or involves large amounts of money related to personal injury or family law matters, you may want to be represented in court.
+Consulting an attorney is often worth the time and money when facing serious legal situations.

 We are NOT LAWYERS and ARE NOT GIVING LEGAL ADVICE.